modysolutions/bari/readme.md

 # Initialize environment file
 cp sample.env .env
 ```
+Modify all the variables in .env to match your local setup, especially HOST_NAME and SATISPRESS_KEY

 ### 3. Automated Installation
 Run the master installation script from the project root: